andrei-akopian/Data_alignment_script/README.md

 # Diagram
-Calculates the average of multiple graphs with different x-values.
-The script takes in colums of data which where the first colum is the
+The script calculates the avarage of multiple graphs from a csv file and exports it into a "resoult.csv".
+Wiki has the usage instructions as well as algorithm description.